 The outspoken actress told New York Times columnist Alex Kuczynski in an interview about her book, when Burton gave her jewelry, “I would get so excited, I would jump on top of him and practically make love to him in Bulgari.”

-Since Taylor was pregnant with Liza Todd, the couple’s only child, when she received the jewels, some have hypothesized that the pieces might be an early push present.
+Since Taylor was pregnant with Liza Todd, the couple’s only child, when she received the jewels, some have hypothesized that the pieces might have been an early push present.
 It’s more likely the jewels were simply tokens of affection.
 Taylor’s radiance at the moment she put on the rubies in the little snippet of film instantly added a layer of movie star magic to the mid-century designs.
 Over time the jewels have become emblems of the couple’s short intense love story.

 It was the third marriage for each of them and it was a true romance accented with extraordinary jewelry.
 The flamboyant 47-year old movie producer first presented his 24 year-old bride with an incredible 29.5-carat diamond and platinum engagement ring, she referred to as her “ice skating rink.”
 He gave her a vintage diamond tiara to wear to the Oscars in 1957.
 She also put on the piece for the Cannes Film Festival the same year.
 Todd had the costume chandelier earrings he bought for her in Paris remade in diamonds and platinum back in the States.
 There were the rubies from Cartier among several other things.